FCC nominee pledges 'regulatory stability,' in U.S. Senate pitch

 “For the first time, American telecommunications leadership may be in question,” Simington said.
 “If some Americans are denied access to advanced technologies, we are thereby denying ourselves the benefit of their contributions.”

-Simington’s nomination is in doubt after Joe Biden was declared the winner of the Nov.
-3 U.S. presidential election, defeating President Donald Trump’s bid for a second term.

-In September, Trump nominated Simington, a Commerce Department official involved in the administration’s efforts to seek new social media regulations.
-“Republicans need to get smart and confirm Nate Simington to the FCC ASAP!”
-Trump wrote on Twitter in October.

-Trump has railed against Twitter Inc, Facebook Inc and other social media firms.
+Trump has railed against Twitter Inc TWTR.N, Facebook Inc FB.O and other social media firms.

 FCC Chairman Ajit Pai said on Oct.
 15 he would move forward to set new rules after Trump ordered the Commerce Department to file an FCC petition seeking to curb legal protections for social media companies over a provision known as “Section 230.”
 But he has not committed to any action by any specific date.